Dental Implants – Jacksonville, FL

 Can existing dentures be used with dental implants?

 In some cases, existing dentures can be modified to work with dental implants.
-The condition of your current dentures and their compatibility with implant-supported solutions will be evaluated by your dentist to determine if they can be integrated into your treatment plan.
+The condition of your current dentures and their compatibility with implant-supported solutions are evaluated by Dr. Mullens or Dr. Nguyen to determine if they can be integrated into your treatment plan.

-Unlike dentures, dental implants can be cleaned similarly to natural teeth: with twice-a day brushing and daily flossing.
+Unlike dentures, dental implants can be cleaned similarly to natural teeth: with twice-a-day brushing and daily flossing.
 The implants themselves might not be susceptible to cavities, but the teeth you have left still are.
 Failure to maintain an oral hygiene routine could cause plaque to form and lead to gum disease, which is the most common reason for dental implant failure.
-Keeping up with your brushing and flossing habits is an easy way to help your dental implants in Jacksonville last.
+Keeping up with your brushing and flossing habits is an easy way to help your dental implants last.

 Try to incorporate a wide variety of nutritious foods into your diet, such as leafy greens, fruits, vegetables, calcium-rich dairy products, and lean proteins.
-Not only will these items promote overall wellness, but they’ll also encourage healthy gum tissue and a strong jawbone.
-Do your best to consume sugary and starchy foods in moderation since they can increase the risk of gum disease.
+Not only do these items promote overall wellness, but they’ll also encourage healthy gum tissue and a strong jawbone.
+Do your best to consume sugary and starchy foods in moderation because they can increase the risk of gum disease.

 Some habits are hard to break, but you should make the effort to quit the ones that could harm your implants.
 Your teeth (both real and artificial) could chip, crack, or break if you bite your fingernails, eat ice, open packages with your teeth, or chew on non-food objects like pencils.
 If you smoke or use tobacco in any way, consider quitting; it could prevent the implants from integrating with your jawbone.
-Feel free to ask your implant dentist in Jacksonville for tips on breaking these habits, such as chewing sugar-free gum or finding smoking cessation groups.
+Feel free to ask Dr. Mullens or Dr. Nguyen for tips on breaking these habits, such as chewing sugar-free gum or finding smoking cessation groups.

 Wearing a customized mouthguard can make a world of difference if you often play sports or suffer from bruxism (teeth grinding that usually occurs at night).
 These appliances are designed to comfortably absorb the impact of sports-related injuries or pressure from grinding, shielding your implants as well as your natural teeth.

 A pivotal aspect of ensuring your dental implants last is to visit our office for regular checkups and cleanings.
 For most people, we recommend attending two of these visits per year, but that number may vary based on your specific needs.
-These appointments are essential in letting our dentists evaluate your implants for any signs of damage and treating them as early as possible.
+These appointments are essential in letting Dr. Mullens and Dr. Nguyen evaluate your implants for any signs of damage and treating them as early as possible.

 When it comes to replacing missing teeth, dental implants represent the peak of dental artistry and innovation.
 At Distinctive Dentistry, Dr. Mullens and Dr. Nguyen provide complete start-to-finish implant treatment, combining compassionate care with advanced guided surgery technology and artistically crafted restorations.
 Unlike traditional tooth replacement options, dental implants preserve your jawbone, maintain your facial structure, and provide a permanent solution that looks, feels, and functions just like natural teeth.